 MAINTENANCE OF ON-CALL LISTS

-However, it should be noted that EMTALA does not directly mandate that physicians take call.
+However, EMTALA does not directly mandate that physicians take call.
 EMTALA places this burden on hospitals, as each hospital is required to maintain a list of physicians who are on call.
 "Physicians accept on-call responsibility according to medical staff bylaws and department rules and regulations.
 The provision of on-call physicians is the responsibility of the hospital — not of the emergency physicians."
-(9)
+(6)

 - "Each hospital has the discretion to maintain the on-call list in a manner to best meet the needs of its patients."